Apartment Under Construction For Sale in Albufeira Portugal

 Cozy entrance hall with access to the kitchen

 Fully equipped kitchen

 Living room with access to south facing terrace

-2 Garage parking spaces with option to purchase more and storage
+2 parking spaces and possible to purchase more and storage

 If you need to know how the currency market is please follow the link https://www.currencyindex.co.uk/Agent/oceankey or information on buying process in Portugal please see the following link https://www.oceankeyproperty.com/buying-a-property-in-portugal/

 Albufeira is one of the oldest cities in the Algarve.
 It was also a fishing village and artists, painters, poets and writers also fell in love with the area.
 Albufeira has also become one of the most popular areas for tourists.